Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level35/README.md

         - SongList
 - Basic addSong functionality for title and artist added and working
 - Added basic rendering of the SongList
-- Added rating (0-5) creation and displaying split InputField into InputTextField & InputNumberField
+- Added rating (0-5) creation and displaying, split InputField into InputTextField & InputNumberField
+- Added genre-list selector